-A very brief transient ischemic attack is as much a medical emergency as a rash of symptoms lasting one full hour.
+A very brief transient ischemic attack is as much a medical emergency as is a full-blown stroke.

 A TIA is a “mini stroke,” meaning, a blood clot forms in a blood vessel in the brain, blocking blood flow from that vessel to wherever in the brain it feeds.
 That portion of the brain then suffers.

-A study at Foothills Hospital in Calgary, Alberta, Canada, shows that TIA patients, as well as those who had a minor stroke, “are at significant risk of disability and need early assessment and treatment,” states Shelagh Coutts, MD, the study’s lead author.
+A study at Foothills Hospital in Calgary, Alberta, Canada, shows that TIA patients, as well as those who had a minor stroke, are at a substantiail risk for disability and require early assessment and treatment.

-No matter how minor the TIA symptoms are, Dr. Coutts says that early imaging of patients is crucial, and that the administration of clot-busting drugs is critical if the imaging reveals a blockage in the brain.
+No matter how minor the TIA symptoms are, the report says that early imaging of patients is crucial, and that the administration of clot busting drugs is critical if the imaging reveals a blockage in the brain.

 Whether it lasts 10 seconds or an hour, the same thing happens: a blood clot forms in the brain.